elasticio/elasticio.github.io/content/_getting-started/secrets.md

 There are two entities involved in the work of Secrets feature as a service: the Authentication Client (`auth-client`) and the Authentication Secret (`auth-secret`).

-The `auth-client` takes the responsibility of communication between the Applicatio (the platform) and the Service (3rd party service), while the `auth-secret` takes the role of the User (user of the platform) and communicates with the Client in the normal [3-leg OAuth2 authorisation process](/references/how-the-oauth2-process-works).
+The `auth-client` takes the responsibility of communication between the Application (the platform) and the Service (3rd party service), while the `auth-secret` takes the role of the User (user of the platform) and communicates with the Client in the normal [3-leg OAuth2 authorisation process](/references/how-the-oauth2-process-works).